My Kaiser Steel, Plate Fab. Memories.

 In this Christmas party photo, are 2 people that I have no trouble identifying.
 That's me setting the furthest away from the camera, and my wife (then) Doris.
 The girl in the foreground is Brownie's Daughter.
 The Year, maybe 1969?

 Looking at the cup layout, this photo was taken at the same table as the last photo, just a little closer to the end.
 That's "Browny" Brownlow and his wife in the foreground.
 He was the machinist in our Maintenance shop.

 This may be a Christmas party photo, but it surely was not taken in the main hall.
 This is "Stud" and his wife, and they are holding their twins.
 "Stud" was a maintenance Mechanic in our Maintenance shop.

 In this photo, I have labeled as a Christmas party photo, but looking at it closer, I believe it was taken the same day as the Sand buggy day.
 Here again, is The Maintenance Department's Electrical leadman, James (Jim) Harrell, his wife, Bobby, and their 3 children.
-The Year?

 Here is another view of Jim Harrell and his family.
 This is looking Northwest, and the plant lunchroom is in the background.

 In this Photo, Jim Harrell is in the foreground, and Doris & I are seated behind Jim.
 Doris is Pregnant, and this is Christmas time, so she may be pregnant with our 3rd. or 4th. child.
 This photo is later then 1969, because it is a color photo.